-Looking back at 2020, we see a whole year consumed by a deadly pandemic, a year where travel plans were mercilessly crushed.
-But looking ahead to a New Year there is hope – a decline in cases and the promise of vaccines to look forward to.
+Looking back at 2021, we see another year consumed by a deadly pandemic, a year where travel plans were mercilessly crushed.
+But looking ahead to a New Year there is hope.
 There is an unexplainable joy in seeing the most hated and cursed year coming to an end.
 But more so because of the two long weekends it gifts us as if to compensate for all that is lost.

 With a strain of new viruses coming in and to further curb the risk of higher transmission during the peak holiday season, the government of Karnataka has advised people to celebrate keeping in mind the COVID precautions.

 This of course means that our new year’s celebrations will be very different this year.
 No wild parties or clubbing scenes for sure, and I think it is only for the best.
 This will allow us to open up to other equally fun and meaningful experiences.
 So folks in Bangalore, if you do not wish to have a boring NYE in your city, here’s something really fun you can do instead to welcome the New Year 2022 –

 1. Enjoying the backwaters of Honnemaradu and Bhadra reservoir